-534 Beacon (1 Charlesgate East) was designed by Edward B. Stratton, architect, and built in 1923-1924 by the F. J. Van Etten Company, builders. as the Hotel Fensgate for the Fensgate Real Estate Trust.
+534 Beacon (1 Charlesgate East) was designed by Edward B. Stratton, architect, and built in 1923-1924 by the F. J. Van Etten Company, builders, as The Fensgate (Hotel Fensgate) for the Fensgate Real Estate Trust.

 In March of 1928, the hotel applied for (and subsequently received) permission to install an electric sign on the roof.
-In October of 1930, the residents of the The Charlesgate, across the street, at 535 Beacon, asked that the sign not be operated to flash on and off, and the hotel complied.
-The Suburban Realty Corporation is shown as the owner on the 1928 Bromley map.
+In October of 1930, residents of the The Charlesgate, across the street at 535 Beacon, asked that the sign not be operated to flash on and off, and the hotel complied.

-In August of 1945, the hotel applied for (and subsequently received) permission to construct a 50 foot x 78.5 foot dining room addition at the rear of the building.
+In August of 1945, the Fensgate Hotel applied for (and subsequently received) permission to construct a 50 foot x 78.5 foot dining room addition at the rear of the building.

 In May of 1958, the Beacon Hotel Corporation entered into a longterm lease to operate the hotel.

-In June of 1961, 534 Beacon was acquired by the Chandler School for Women, which operated it as a dormitory and dining facility for its students.
+The property had changed hands during the 1940s and 1950s, and on June 30, 1961, it was acquired by the Chandler School for Women located at 448 Beacon.
+The property continued to be operated as a hotel until mid-1962, and thereafter was a dormitory and dining facility for Chandler School students.
 Chandler School did not obtain a change in the permitted use from a hotel to a dormitory.
 It did, however, receive licenses to operate the building as a dormitory from the Boston Licensing Board.

-In 1973, 534 Beacon were used as a dormitory and dining facility by Boston University.
+In 1973, 534 Beacon was used as a dormitory and dining facility by Boston University.

 In February of 1976, the Building Department cited Emerson College for operating dormitory at 534 Beacon without obtaining a change in legal occupancy to permit that use.
 Emerson College subsequently filed for permission to change the use from a hotel to a dormitory.
 Residents of the neighborhood expressed concern about the continued use of the building as a dormitory, and the Board of Appeal imposed a series of conditions, postponing a final decision until the early 1980s, when it approved the use.